Individual enquiries, applications and grants

 - Data will be retained for as long as it is required to deal with your enquiry, consider your application and/or provide support and in accordance with our statutory obligations.

-- Records relating to support which is provided without an application, including details of any linked enquiry, are deleted or destroyed seven years after the completion of the support.
+- Records relating to applications and grants, including any linked enquiry, are deleted or destroyed 7 years after the completion of the case.

 Who we share it with

-We will not sell, distribute or release your information to third parties, other than those specified, unless we have your permission or are required to do so by law.
+We will not sell, distribute or release your information to third parties, other than those listed, unless we have your permission; or we believe that you or someone else has been or is at risk of serious harm; or we are required to do so by law.

 We will not transfer your data outside of the European Economic Area without your permission and we will always contact you before we do this.